Thiago-Magalhaes-2022/pdsnd_github/README.md

 # Version Control with Git

-This is the repo for [Udacity's Version Control with Git course](https://www.udacity.com/course/version-control-with-git--ud123).
+This is the repo for [Udacity's Version Control with Git course] (https://www.udacity.com/course/version-control-with-git--ud123).
+It blongs to the student Thiago Vieira Magalhães.

 In the course, students will learn version control while learning the basics to intermediate knowledge of Git.

 This repo contains the source code of a blog project that will be used throughout the course.